tippi-fifestarr/DAPortfolioProjector/README.md

 # DAPortfolioProjector
+Later links and collect all ideas into title, description, funds and link to GitHub repo /+ website

 What it is.
 Create, read and send money into your portfolio projects by deploying this contract yourself and updating this